F-I-D-O/Manuals/manuals/Programming/Python/Python Manual.md

 class MyClass:
     ...
 ```
-Unlike in other languages, we only declare the function members, other members are declared in the constructor or even later.
+Unlike in other languages, we only declare the function members, data members are declared in the constructor or even later.

 ## Constructor
 The constructor is a special function named `__init__`.
 Usually, non-function members are declared in the constructor: